dvklopfenstein/goatools_simulation/README_prep.md

  3. [90% P-values chosen randomly; 10% are significant ](README_prep.md#3-90-p-values-chosen-randomly-10-are-significant)
  4. [50% P-values chosen randomly; 50% are significant ](README_prep.md#4-50-p-values-chosen-randomly-50-are-significant)

-## Methods for all simulations
-Random P-values between 0.0 and 1.0 are generated using a uniform distribution.
-Because the alpha-level is set to 0.05, it is expected that 5% of the randomly generated P-values will appear to be significant (<0.05) by chance.
-We generate P-value sets in set sizes ranging from 10 P-values per set to 10,000 P-values per set.

 ## Simulation Results
+The alpha-level is set to 0.05

 ### 1. All P-values chosen randomly (None are significant)
+**Conclusion**: Multiple testing correctly reduces the P-values found to be significant to be 0.0 or almost 0.0

+#### Details
-All P-values are chosen from random P-values between 0.0 and 1.0 are generated using a uniform distribution.
+All P-values are randomly chosen from values ranging between 0.0 and 1.0 using the uniform distribution.
-This results in five percent of the randomly chosen uncorrected P-values are found to be significant, as expected since the alpha-level is set to 0.05 (**shown in rose**).
+As expected, this results in five percent of the uncorrected P-values to be found as significant (a.k.a < alpha), even though they are randomly generated and in fact, are not significant (**shown in rose**).

-Upon doing multiple-test correction, practically no corrected P-values are found to be significant.
+Upon doing multiple-test correction, almost no corrected P-values are found to be significant.
-These are shown in green, but appear to be a horizontal line around zero because they are 0.0 or almost 0.0.
+These are shown in green, but appear to be a horizontal line located at or close to zero.
+This shows that multiple-test correction works in this case: all P-values are randomly generated no P-values are significant.

-Also notice that as the P-value set size increases, the median value more closely approaches the 0.05 alpha-level and the variation of the random P-values becomes much smaller.
+Also notice that as the size of P-values in a single simulation increases, the median value more closely approaches the
+0.05 alpha-level and the variation of the random P-values becomes much smaller.

-Multiple testing correctly reduces the P-values found to be significant to be 0.0 or almost 0.0
+**Conclusion**: Multiple testing correctly reduces the P-values found to be significant to be 0.0 or almost 0.0

 ![Random pvals w/no significance](doc/images/pvalues_sig00.png)